 The ZIA Municipal Council supports and develops guidelines and standards for cooperation between municipalities and the real estate industry.
-Among other things, the body discusses political and legislative initiatives as well as quality components and gives the ZIA recommendations for the association’s work.
+Among other things, the body discusses political and legislative initiatives as well as quality components and gives ZIA recommendations for the association’s work.
 In return, the Municipal Council enables municipal decision-makers to experience and discuss the real estate industry’s point of view at first hand.
 The Municipal Council will strengthen the exchange between municipal representatives and the real estate industry.
 (More information in German)

 Scientific Advisory Council

-The Scientific Advisory Board advises the Board of Directors and the management of the ZIA in full independence and on a voluntary basis on all topics and challenges relating to the real estate industry.
+The Scientific Advisory Board advises the Board of Directors and the management of ZIA in full independence and on a voluntary basis on all topics and challenges relating to the real estate industry.
 (More information in German)

 ZIA Sustainability Council

-The ZIA Sustainability Council is responsible for the strategic management of the ZIA’s sustainability policy.
+The ZIA Sustainability Council is responsible for the strategic management of ZIA’s sustainability policy.
 It deals with the topic of sustainability in all its breadth and diversity in a theoretically sound manner from a practical perspective and primarily considers aspects relevant to corporate management.
 (More information in German)

 Council of Real Estate Experts